 During the ice age itself, areas of the UK were completely covered by a huge ice sheet.
 This prevented many trees and plants from growing and many species retreated south to survive the freeze.
 The ice sheets that covered large areas of the planet locked up lots of water from the Earth’s system.
 This made sea levels much lower than today and exposed a strip of land (now submerged beneath the Channel Sea) that connected the UK to mainland Europe.

-As the Earth warmed and ice began to melt and retreat (over 10,000 years ago), species began to recolonise the once frozen land from the warmer south.
+As the Earth warmed and ice began to melt and retreat (over 10,000 years ago), species began to recolonise the once-frozen land from the warmer south.
 However, trapped water released back into the system from the melting ice caused sea levels to rise again.
 Gradually the rising sea flooded the land bridge from the UK to Europe and prevented any more species (unless they could fly) from colonising the UK.